C2SM-RCM/emiproc/joss/paper.md

 ## Grid
 As inventories and models always come on different grids, `emiproc` uses a `Grid` object.
 For many use cases the `RegularGrid` child class can be used, but for specific models the user can define their own grid.
-Example: The ICON Model [@IconRelease01] is simulated over a icosahedral (triangular) grid, for which `emiproc` provides an `ICON_grid` object.
+Example: The ICON Model [@IconRelease01] is simulated over an icosahedral (triangular) grid, for which `emiproc` provides an `ICON_grid` object.

 Functions in emiproc can then handle this `Grid` objects.
 Example: the `remap_inventory` function can be used to remap the emissions to a different grid.